Ashutosh46/Portfolio/README.md

 ### About me
-Hello,my name is Ashutosh Shukla.
+Hello, my name is Ashutosh Shukla.
 I am a Data Science Post Graduate.
-I am looking for a job opportunity in the field of data science so that i can learn more on this field.
+I am looking for a job opportunity in the field of data science so that i can learn and explore more in this field.
+I am proficient in Python, SQL, Tableau and Excel.
+I have in knowledge on a range of topics such as Statistics, Machine Learning, Deep Learning and Natural Language Processing.
 ### [Project 1 : Predicting Customer Lifetime value for an Auto Insurance company using Supervised Machine Learning](https://github.com/Ashutosh46/Project)

 * Dataset was generated from kaggle.